carlos-alberto-silva/rTLsDeep/README.md

 Please report any issue regarding the rTLsDeep package to Dr. *Carlos A. Silva* (c.silva@ufl.edu; maintainer)

 # Citing treetop application
-Klauberg, C. 2021; Silva, C.A.; Ferreira, M.; Dalagnol, R.; Broadbent,E.N.; Vogel, J. G. rTLsDeep: An R Package for individual tree level post-hurricane damage classification from terrestrial laser scanning and deep learning. *Methods in Ecology and Evolution (In prep).*
+Klauberg, C., Vogel, J., Dalagnol, R., Ferreira, M., Broadbent,E.N.; Hamamura, C., Silva, C.A.
+Post-hurricane damage severity classification at the individual tree level using terrestrial laser scanning and deep learning. *Remote Sensing. in review*

-Klauberg, C. 2021; Silva, C.A.; Ferreira, M.; Dalagnol, R.; Broadbent,E.N.; Vogel, J. G. rTLsDeep: An R Package for individual tree level post-hurricane damage classification from terrestrial laser scanning and deep learning.
-Version 0.0.1, accessed on March.
-13 2021, available at: https://CRAN.R-project.org/package=rTLsDeep
+Klauberg, C., Vogel, J., Dalagnol, R., Ferreira, M., Broadbent,E.N.; Hamamura, C., Souza, D. R. F, Silva, Nogueira, L. G. A., C.A. rTLsDeep: An R Package for post-hurricane damage severity classification at the individual tree level using terrestrial laser scanning and deep learning.
+Version 0.0.1, accessed on December.
+30 2022, available at: https://github.com/carlos-alberto-silva/rTLsDeep

 # Disclaimer
 **rTLsDeep has been developed using in R (R Core Team 2022), and it comes with no guarantee, expressed or implied, and the authors hold no responsibility for its use or reliability of its outputs.**